hugo53/hugo53.github.io/pages/ielts/journey.md

 Additionally, knowing which grammar rules should be concentrated on is also important.
 You can find list of ones at [here](http://hugo53.github.io/pages/ielts/index.html).

-### The way exploiting effectively academic journals for gaining vocabulary and enriching ideas
+### The way exploiting efficiently academic journals for gaining vocabulary and enriching ideas
 There are two kinds of journals which can be used for learning English purpose.
 The first is [ScientificAmerican](http://www.scientificamerican.com/) which supplies a plenty of articles in science.
 The other one is [Economist](http://www.economist.com/) where we can browse many pieces of news in economics, politics and so forth.

 ### How to prepare vocabulary for IELTS Exam?

 #### Academic Word List - A challenge must be beaten.